endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"hull threshold"`: a hull value that gets added or subtracted from the result of either the default equation or the threshold percentage equation, whichever is used.

 * Some ships have the ability to repair themselves (after a certain amount of time) once the ship is disabled.
-The `"disabled recovery time"` attribute gives the numer of seconds it takes for a disabled ship to repair itself.
+The `"disabled recovery time"` attribute gives the number of seconds it takes for a disabled ship to repair itself.
 Self-repair could have some costs, for example:

   * `"disabled recovery energy"` The energy cost required for a disabled ship to repair itself.